keiyoushi/keiyoushi.github.io/website/add-repo.md

 </script>

 <div v-if="isAndroid">
-    You should be redirected to Tachiyomi in a moment.
+    You should be redirected to Mihon in a moment.
 Refresh the page if it doesn't work, or add the repo manually using this link:
 </div>
 <div v-else>
     Unsupported operating system.
-Tachiyomi is an <strong>Android</strong> app only.
+Mihon is an <strong>Android</strong> app only.
 Please add the repo manually using this link:
 </div>